Overview

 How is Prompt Engineering different from casual prompting?

-What does it mean to say that a prompt is a specification?
+What does it mean to treat a prompt as an engineered artifact?

 What are the main parts of a well-designed prompt?